Computing the multilinear factors of lacunary polynomials without heights: Factoring lacunary polynomials

 Without loss of generality, we describe the computation of the decomposition with respect to the variable $X_0$.
 Any irreducible multilinear polynomial $F$ with at least three monomials can be written as $F=F_0X_0+F_1$ with $F_0,F_1\in\KK[X_1,\dotsc,X_n]$ and $F_1\neq0$.
 First assume that $F_0\neq0$.
 Since $F$ has at least three monomials, at least one of $F_0$ and $F_1$ must have two monomials.
 If $F_0$ has at least two monomials, there exists a variable, say $X_1$, such that $F_0=uX_1+v$ for some nonzero $uv\in\KK[X_2,\dotsc,X_n]$.
 If $F_1$ has two monomials, $F_1=wX_1+t$ for some nonzero $w,t\in\KK[X_2,\dotsc,X_n]$.
 In both cases, $F$ can be viewed as a polynomial in $X_0$ and $X_1$, with at least three monomials, with coefficients in $\KK[X_2,\dotsc,X_n]$.
 Therefore, one can view $P$ as a bivariate polynomial in $X_0$ and $X_1$ over the field $\KK(X_2,\dotsc,X_n)$ and apply \Proposition{decomposition} to compute a decomposition of $P$ with respect to $X_0$, compatible with all multilinear polynomials with at least three monomials.
 In particular, this decomposition is compatible with the multilinear polynomials in $X_0$, \dots, $X_n$ over $\KK$ with at least three monomials, and such that the coefficient of $X_0$ is nonzero.
 Now the decomposition is also compatible with factors $F\in\KK[X_1,\dotsc,X_n]$ since such factors have to divide every coefficient of $P$ viewed as an element of $\KK[X_1,\dotsc,X_n][X_0]$.

 Applying this algorithm sequentially with respect to every variable gives a decomposition of $P$ compatible with all multilinear polynomials with at least three monomials.
 Its total degree is at most $3\binom{k-1}{2}$ in each variable and the total number of polynomials in the decomposition is bounded by the number $k$ of terms in $P$.
 One can therefore compute the gcd of the polynomials in the decomposition and the irreducible factorization of the gcd using classical algorithms.
 Then we return the multilinear factors, together with their multiplicities.
-This completes the proof. \end{proof}
+The main computational task of this algorithm is the final irreducible factorization.
+Using classical algorithms, one can perform this final step in time polynomial in $k^n$ deterministically and in time polynomial in $k$ and $n$ probabilistically~\citep{Kal85}.
+Actually, in the final step one only needs to compute the multilinear factors of the gcd that was computed.
+Though no deterministic polynomial-time algorithm is known for this computation, a deterministic polynomial-time algorithm is known in the case of linear factors~\citep{Vol15}. \end{proof}

 For the computation of binomial multilinear factors, we extend \Lemma{binomials}.
-The main difference comes from the fact that in \Lemma{binomials} we used four times a same algorithm, once for each possible choice of exponents.
+The main difference comes from the fact that in \Lemma{binomials} we used the same algorithm four times, once for each possible choice of exponents.
 In the case of multivariate polynomials, there is an exponential number of choices of exponents.
 Thus the same strategy yields an algorithm of exponential complexity in the number of variables.
 Therefore, one has to determine in advance a smaller number of possible vectors of exponents.
-The proof is inspired by the proof of~\cite[Lemma~5]{KaKoi06}.
+The proof is inspired by the proof of~\citet[Lemma~5]{KaKoi06}.

 \begin{theorem} Let $\KK$ be an algebraic number field and

 There exists a deterministic polynomial-time algorithm that finds all the multilinear factors of $P$ with two monomials, together with their multiplicities. \end{theorem}